Kneaded That

 Ingredients

-• 3 tablespoon fresh parsley or 3 teaspoons dried parsley
+• 3 tablespoons fresh parsley or 3 teaspoons dried

-• 1 cup shredded mozzarella plus more for sprinkling if desired
+• 1 cup shredded mozzarella plus more for sprinkling (use high-fat, low-moisture block mozzarella shredded fresh)

 • ¼ teaspoon salt optional